huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 EDNS(0) Padding Option {{!RFC7830}} or by padding QUIC packets (see
 {{Section 8.6 of RFC9000}}, the QUIC transport specification.

-In theory, padding at the QUIC level could result in better performance for the equivalent protection, because the amount of padding can take into account non-DNS frames such as acknowledgements or flow control updates, and also because QUIC packets can carry multiple DNS messages.
+In theory, padding at the QUIC packet level could result in better performance for the equivalent protection, because the amount of padding can take into account non-DNS frames such as acknowledgements or flow control updates, and also because QUIC packets can carry multiple DNS messages.
 However, applications can only control the